As long as we wait for someone else to apologize,

 when you leave that home or town.

 This last act of shaking off our feet is never done with malice or contempt.
-It’s a humble acknowledgement we can’t force someone to change.
+It’s a humble acknowledgment we can’t force someone to change.
 By shaking off this dust, we are letting go of the burden of trying to set other people straight.
 Forgiving is like opening a window to bring fresh air into our soul.
 It empowers us to focus on new, more enjoyable projects.
 Jesus wants to go beyond being a victim, but He can only do this if we follow His advice and let go.

 Jesus gave us healthy boundaries so we could confront with love and forgive each other.
 We shake off the dust when we are dealing with people who are not willing to reconcile.
-With the help of Jesus we can walk away from arguing and revenge.
+With the help of Jesus, we can walk away from arguing and revenge.
 We can forgive whether others tell us they are sorry or not.
 We can build healthier relationships with people who choose to live with love and respect.